 Gmail power users know something that your average user doesn’t.
-In this article we’ll show you how you too can become a power user:
+In this article you will discover how to:

 Follow these simple steps: